C.J. Cron Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 27th in MLB with a collective 7.7 strikeouts per nine innings.
+- The Brewers' 3.34 team ERA ranks third among all league pitching staffs.

-- The Brewers have the third-ranked team ERA among all MLB pitching staffs (3.33).
+- Brewers pitchers combine to rank 12th in baseball in home runs given up (32 total, 1.1 per game).

-- Brewers pitchers combine to rank 11th in baseball in home runs allowed (30 total, 1.1 per game).
+- In his most recent appearance on Tuesday, April 25 against the Detroit Tigers, the lefty threw three innings, giving up four earned runs while surrendering eight hits.

-- The righty's last time out was on Wednesday against the Detroit Tigers, when he threw six innings, surrendering no earned runs while giving up four hits.
+- The 27-year-old has a 5.19 ERA and 8 strikeouts per nine innings across five games this season, while allowing a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.